Reantric/2DGP/README.md

 # 2DGP
-2D Graphing on a Cartesian plane with features that allow manipulation of the canvas.
+2D Data Visualization on a Cartesian plane with features that allow manipulation of the canvas.